 Potential EMDR Side Effects

-- Because eye movement desensitization and reprocessing treatment forces you to confront certain distressing memories, albeit in a safe environment, it could temporarily increase how these memories interact with your daily life.
-Therapists typically prepare clients for this possibility and offer instruction for dealing with this issue between sessions.
+- Because EMDR therapy forces you to confront memories that can cause emotional distress, albeit in a safe environment, it could temporarily increase how these memories interact with your daily life.
+Therapists typically prepare clients

 - Opening these doors to memories you may have held tight reigns over out of fear or necessity in the past could also bring to light other traumatic memories that you didn’t previously remember.